 Benefits to your career

-- strengthen your skills for work
+- enhance your employability skills

 - get course-related experience

-- develop your professional networks
+- develop your professional network

 - show initiative and motivation to employers

-- fast-track to graduate jobs.
+- fast-track to graduate jobs and general recruitment

 Part-time and casual jobs